QED as a many-body theory of worldlines: II. All-order S-matrix formalism: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:dyson_qed_s_matrix}, we will revisit the derivation of the Dyson S-matrix in the worldline formalism and generalize it to include the emission and absorption of arbitrary numbers of photons.
 This is obtained straightforwardly by including the coupling of gauge fields to external currents and then performing the functional integral over the gauge fields; the final expressions are derived simply by taking functional derivatives of the generalized Wilson lines obtained in Paper I and then setting the external currents to zero.
 The low energy limit of worldline currents is examined in Section~\ref{sec:soft_theorems}; these classical currents can be factorized from the worldline path integrals in the Dyson S-matrix to all loop orders.
 This provides a straightforward proof of Low's theorem.
 We next demonstrate Abelian exponentiation of infrared divergences, and recover Weinberg's result for the cancellation of the exponentiated real and virtual divergences.
+Further, we clarify that these infrared divergences are unrelated to the infrared divergences in the field-strength renormalization factors that appear in the Lehmann-Symanzik-Zimmermann (LSZ) reduction formula that relates the S-matrix to the residues of the poles of time ordered Green functions.
+We show, following Weinberg, that these divergences are cancelled at the level of the S-matrix itself.

 Section~\ref{sec:faddeev_kulish} spells out the proof the infrared safety of the FK S-matrix.
 This follows from the inclusion of asymptotic worldline currents which play the role of an infrared regulator of infrared divergences.
 Both real and virtual exponentiated soft contributions are shown to be infrared finite and combine to give Weinberg's result for the cross-section.
 We discuss in detail the implications of our results in the context of the Wilsonian interpretation of the FK S-matrix we outlined above.

 The paper contains two Appendices.
 The first of these discusses the explicit computation of N-th rank polarization tensors discussed previously in Paper I. We show for the first time that the Grassmannian integrals for these can be performed explicitly resulting in elementary expressions for vacuum polarization tensors of arbitrary rank.
 A straightforward consequence is the worldline proof of Furry's theorem \cite{PhysRev.51.125}.
 More non-trivially (as we will demonstrate in Paper III) our expressions can be used to efficiently compute light-by-light scattering and cusp anomalous dimensions to high orders.
 The second Appendix illustrates the cancellation between virtual and real divergences for the Dyson S-matrix and its comparison to the Faddeev and Kulish S-matrix result for concrete example of the cross-section for single photon emission in M\"oller scattering.